 Education is one of the most important human necessities.
 It is the best inheritance or empowerment that you can receive from your parents or the government.
 The main constraint of acquiring education in finance.
 Many people are unable to access a college education.
 Even with your academic capabilities, you either need a scholarship or a family with financial muscle.
 However, it’s a new day in San Francisco where residents will start receiving college education for free starting next fall.

-San Francisco, a city in California has decided to remove financial burden from their local All Fine Girls discount students.
+San Francisco, a city in California has decided to remove the financial burden from their local All Fine Girls discount students.
 Mayor Lee said that $5.4 million will be set aside every year to cover student fees.
 This is based on a partnership with City College of Francisco.
-This will be the first place in the nation to offer residents with free college tuition.
+This will be the first place in the nation to offer residents free college tuition.

 According to Jeffrey Hamilton, the City College Spokesman, every year, the city college will allocate $2.1 of the total amount for credit classes.
-This will benefit residents of California who lived lived in San Francisco for more than a year.
+This will benefit residents of California who lived in San Francisco for more than a year.
 This amount will cover up to 45,000 credits where each credit costs $46.
 Varying course loads have made the number of beneficiaries to be uncertain until registration closes.
 The remaining $3.3 million will cater for books, transportation, and supplies.
-This amount will also cover for health fees of low income students with BOG tuition waivers.
+This amount will also cover for health fees of low-income students with BOG tuition waivers.

-San Francisco’s mayor, Mr. Lee has been inspired by concept of free college by Sen.Bernie Sander’s 2016 campaign for president.
+San Francisco’s mayor, Mr. Lee has been inspired by the concept of free college by Sen.Bernie Sander’s 2016 campaign for president.
 The idea for free tuition has become more popular nationwide and within states.
 Many states have also established free tuition programs.
 Most of them came after Obama’s push for free education in 2015.
-Areas like Kentucky, Tennessee, Minnesota and Oregon have put in place last-dollar scholarship programs.
+Areas like Kentucky, Tennessee, Minnesota, and Oregon have put in place last-dollar scholarship programs.
 These are meant to cover fee balances after federal and state funding, subject to some requirements.